muga35lu39yusuf/muga35lu39yusuf/README.md

 ### Hi there am yusuf mugalu 👋

 ##### Welcome to my Github profile."Thank you for visiting"
-I am a full stack web developer speciliasing in javasccript,nodejs,Reactjs,python,Ruby,Ruby on rails.
+I am a full stack web developer speciliasing in <i>javasccript,nodejs,Reactjs,python,Ruby,Ruby on rails<i>.
 An open source Lover.

 #### Languages and Technologies